 SPONSOR - The Slow-Positron System of Rossendorf

 SPONSOR is a device for depth-resolved materials investigation with atomic resolution using Slow-Positron Doppler Broadening Spectroscopy.
-Positrons are generated employing the ß+ of the radioisotope 22Na and slowed down using a tungsten moderator foil.
-The obtained mono-energetic positrons are then accelerated towards the sample with typical energies in the range of 30 eV to ~ 40 keV.
+Positrons are generated through ß+ decays of the radioisotope 22Na and they are slowed down using a tungsten moderator foil.
+The obtained mono-energetic positrons are then accelerated towards the sample with typical energies in the range of 30 eV to ~ 36 keV.

 Positron implantation spectroscopy

-Magnetically guided positrons from a 22Na source of predetermined energies E (30 eV - 36 keV) are implanted at depths of up to a few micrometer in the sample.
+Magnetically guided positrons from a 22Na source of predetermined energies E (30 eV - 36 keV) are implanted at depths of up to a few micrometer into the sample.
 Then, the positrons reduce their energy within a few pico-seconds via inelastic scattering (thermalization) and diffuse through the lattice (10 ...
-100 nm) until they annihilate with an electron.
+100 nm depending on trapping defects) until they annihilate with an electron.
 The resulting implantation profile can be described using an energy- and depth-depending Makhovian distribution .